aiwipro/RAV4-PHEV-EU-230V-1kW-OUTLET/README.md

 - RJ45-terminated low-voltage wiring (Ethernet cable used in this build)

-- Electrical tape

-- Heat shrink tubing

-- Zip ties
+- Electrical tape, heat shrink tubing, zip ties

 ## The Build

 ### 12VDC High-Current Cable

-The inverter came with a set of 500mm long cables with pre-installed cable lugs.
+The inverter’s supplied 500 mm cables with lugs are used.

-The red cable is cut approximately 100mm from one end, and a 150A fuse is installed in-line.
+The red cable is cut ~100 mm from one end, and a 150A fuse is installed in-line.

-The black cable is left unmodified.
+The black cable remains unmodified.

 ![image1](images/1.jpeg "the red cable")

 ### 12VDC Low-Current Trigger Cable

+Low-voltage wiring is attached to the 12V outlet without soldering by partially disassembling the outlet.

-By slightly disassembling the 12V power outlet, it is possible to attach low-voltage wiring with a connector—without soldering.
-The cable is secured to the plastic shell of the outlet using a zip tie.
+The cable is secured to the outlet’s plastic housing with a zip tie.

 ![image2](images/2.jpeg "12V trigger")

 ### 230VAC Outlet Cable

-A cable with an IEC60320 C14 receptacle is cut, and 2.8mm flat-pin connectors are crimped to the cable ends.
+An IEC60320 C14 with cable is cut, and 2.8 mm flat-pin connectors are crimped to the conductors.

-After adding insulating heat shrink to each connector, they are connected to the separate pins of the outlet.
-The cable is then secured to the outlet’s plastic shell with a zip tie.
+Heat shrink insulation is applied to each connector before they are fitted to the outlet pins.

+The cable is fixed to the outlet housing with a zip tie.

 ![image3](images/3.jpeg "IEC w crimps")